bictorv/chaosnet-bridge/NCP.md

 # Network Control Program

+The NCP lets a regular user program easily make use of the Chaosnet routing and infrastructure built by the rest of cbridge.

 # Configuration

 `ncp ` [ `enabled` no/yes ] [ `debug` off/on ] [ `trace` off/on ]  [ `domain` *default* ] [ `socketdir` /tmp ] [ `retrans` 500 ]